-Early successes of this collaboration between school improvement and special education, along with the introduction of the ADE's Strategic Plan in December 2016, have resulted in five more ADE Units have joining the collaboration.
-A Cross Unit ADE Team now includes Special Education, School Improvement, Title I, Assessment, Curriculum Supports, Research and Technology, and Educator Effectiveness.
-The team meets every two weeks to continue developing the system of support for LEAs.
-These Units within the ADE house and support many of the Department's initiatives, resources, and direct district supports.
-The Team has utilized the "SISEP Term of Reference" document to outline the vision, goals, communication protocols, roles and responsibilities, and scope of work.
-Additionally, the State has joined the National Center for Systemic Improvement (NCSI) Systems Alignment Cross State Learning Collaborative that is focusing on building effective infrastructure within a state agency.
+Continued successes of this collaboration between ADE, the State Performance Management Team, and the Arkansas Collaborative Consultants have led to greater coherence of statewide support to LEAs.
+Additionally, the State has continued its involvement with the National Center for Systemic Improvement (NCSI) Systems Alignment Cross State Learning Collaborative that is focuses on building effective infrastructure within the state agency.
 This collaborative has supported the team's goals and next steps by providing intentional networking with other states with a similar focus, highlighting processes and tools that support infrastructure development, and providing frameworks to build an infrastructure evaluation plan.

-The vision of the Team is to support the implementation of an aligned system within the ADE that is responsive to LEAs in personalizing student learning.
+The continued vision of the State Performance Management Team is to support the implementation of an aligned system within the ADE that is responsive to LEAs in personalizing student learning.
 The specific goals outlined by the team are directly embedded in the ADE's Strategic Plan and the State's ESSA plan.
-An update to the activities the team has completed is outlined in Exhibit I-17.11
+An update to the activities the team has completed or envisions to be completed is outlined in Exhibit I-17.11.